ArpadKosa/MyCSharpSnake/README.md

-# The classic Snake game implementation in C#
+# A classic Snake game implementation in C#